-Vegan baking can be as inventive as zucchini and black beans in desserts or as simple as making a substitution.
-If you’re working off an old family recipe, or want to experiment with creating your own recipes, here are 5 simple egg replacers that are sitting in your kitchen waiting to become dessert.
+Vegan baking can be as inventive as hiding zucchini and black beans in desserts or as simple as making a vegan substitution.
+If you’re working off an old family recipe or want to experiment with creating your own recipes, here are 5 simple vegan egg substitutes that are sitting in your kitchen right now.

 For more vegan substitutions: